amykatherines/surfs_up/README.md

 ## Overview

 We are seeking investor funding for our surf and ice cream shop in Oahu, Hawaii.
-Below we provide additional weather information from a weather observations database.
+Below we provide weather information from a weather observations database to help our investors make a more informed decision.
 Our database includes temperatures from January 2010 through mid-August 2017.
 For this analysis, we'll look at statistics for the months of June and December.

 ## Analysis